blentley/ForecastingElectricityDemand/README.md

 ## Approach to modelling
 I started off by developing a predictive model of energy demand, where I only used historical demand as a predictor.
 This would set a reference point for performance before I included temperature as a second predictor.

 I also wanted try alternative methods of predictions to understand how capable (or limited) the LSTM might be.
-Each model makes a prediction of the next period, however I used three different methods of making subsequent predictions.
-These are best illustrated with some simple, visual examples below.
+Each model makes a prediction of the next period, however I used two additional methods of making subsequent predictions by shifting a window of values forward.
+Confused?.
+Let me illustrate with some simple, visual examples below.

-To understand the colour scheme:
+First, a guide to the colour scheme:
 + Data enclosed by green borders are predictors
 + Data enclosed by blue borders predictions to be made
 + I've also left predictions that become predictors in blue text